 Conclusion

 Offering high-quality decaf coffee in retirement communities is a simple, effective way to enhance resident well-being and satisfaction.
 By sourcing premium beans, using proper equipment, and training staff, you create an inclusive coffee program that everyone can enjoy.
+Our managed coffee service takes the guesswork out of decaf—from bean selection to equipment maintenance.

 For a deeper dive into selecting and sourcing decaf beans that work in any foodservice setting, read our